Welcome to today's edition of the Rush 24-7 podcast.

 Sonia Osorio is president of the New York chapter of the National Organization for Women.

-It can serve only to really really annoy people.
+It can serve only to really, really annoy people.

-Well, I hope he's not right.
+Ugh, well, I hope he's not right.

 And for Rush, well, let's just say there's no such thing as bad publicity.

-Scott Rappaport, CBSQ News.
+Scott Rappaport, CBS 2 News.

 Did you catch that guy's voice?

-See if I can uh rush to judgment.
+See if I can.

 It was a very unflattering photo, a recent picture of Hillary Clinton on the campaign trail.